dirtymaster/ManagementStructuresAndArrays/README.md

-# Day1
-### Management structures and arrays
+# Management structures and arrays

-*Takeaways: Today, you will learn the basics of solving both trivial and more challenging business tasks using basic Java language constructs.*

 ### Exercise 00 – Sum of Digits